pikaju/kosame/README.md

 }
 ```

-You can now refer to all generated types:
+You can now refer to all generated types by name:
 ```rust
 async fn fetch_row(
     client: &mut tokio_postgres::Client,